 Ambulance Victoria (AV) is the Victorian Government enterprise charged with the state-wide role of ensuring that the people of Victoria receive the most appropriate response to personal and community medical emergencies, and medical transport.
 It is a critical link in Victoria’s healthcare and emergency management systems.
 Ambulance Victoria operates across the state, with major administrative centres in Melbourne and Ballarat.
 It employs approximately 3,000 career paramedics supported by approximately 1,000 volunteers.
 Air ambulance services are provided by 4 fixed wing and 5 helicopter aircraft delivering fast access for rural communities to major specialist facilities in the metropolitan region.
 Ambulance Victoria also provides adult medical retrieval services staffed by medical personnel and utilise advanced tele-health systems.
 In servicing the community, Ambulance Victoria is supported by other organisations, including AV auxiliaries, the Emergency Services Telecommunications Authority (ESTA), Victoria Police, Country Fire Authority (CFA), Metropolitan Fire Brigade (MFB), and health care providers.
 Ambulance Victoria aims to improve the health of the community by delivering innovative, high-quality ambulance services.
 Research is integral to Ambulance Victoria achieving its vision for better health in the community.

 Data will typically be presented across a ten year period (where available), retrospectively analysed and updated on a yearly basis.
-This means that each year, new ambulance data will be added as it becomes available and existing data will be amended where required.
+This means that each year, typically in the fourth quarter, new ambulance data will be added as it becomes available and existing data will be amended where required.

 Analysis of ambulance attendances involving AOD in Victoria were included with twenty drug categories examined: